 - Inspect vehicles or other equipment for evidence of abuse, damage, or mechanical malfunction.

-Transportation Inspectors with little to no experience tend to make between $34420 and $50200 while the more experienced ones make over $92840 per year.
+Transportation Inspectors with little to no experience tend to make between $28870 and $50610 while the more experienced ones can earn over $98970 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Transportation Inspector is to move to a higher paying state like DC.
-Right now, the highest paying states for Transportation Inspectors are DC, AK, ME, MN and OK.
+One of the easiest ways to increase your salary as a Transportation Vehicle, Equipment and Systems Inspector is to move to a higher paying state like AK.
+Right now, the highest paying states for Transportation Inspectors are AK, ME, DC, ND and WI.

-3 other factors that can increase your salary as A Transportation Inspector is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Transportation Vehicle, Equipment and Systems Inspector is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Transportation Inspectors what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Transportation Inspectors what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons